 The Joint Action Underwater Noise in the Marine Environment was adopted on 6th May 2020 by the JPI Oceans Management Board with the purpose of promoting a pan-European, cross-disciplinary partnership, for the integration of different sectors of the scientific research community.

-- Theme 1: Effects of anthropogenic noise pollution on marine ecosystems
+- The effects of anthropogenic noise pollution on marine ecosystems

-- Theme 2: Innovative seismic sources as an option for quieter and effective alternatives to conventional marine geophysical exploration
+- Innovative seismic sources as an option for quieter and effective alternatives to conventional marine geophysical exploration

 The overarching objective is to decrease the high level of uncertainty about the impact of noise through the promotion of specific lines of scientific research, which contributes also to the implementation of the MSFD at regional sub-basin scale.
 It focuses on biological and interlinked implications from genes to ecosystems.